weatherwash Frequently Asked Questions

 - Aging washes will not work on top of wood that has already been stained, painted, or topcoated.

 - Wood should be stripped or sanded prior to using our stains.
-Then it is okay!
+Then it is okay to apply WeatherWash.

 - Can I use WeatherWash on refinished wood that has been stripped or sanded?